 St Leger Homes operates a comprehensive and effective business planning framework, where the consequences of decisions over the short, medium and long term are considered.
 A five year Corporate Plan sets out strategic objectives which in turn sets out our service delivery plans and related measures.
-At the start of each year, and based on the Corporate Plan objectives, an Annual Development Plan (ADP) is approved by Board and sets out key corporate objectives, alongside an Annual Operating Budget.
+At the start of each year, and based on the Corporate Plan objectives, an Annual Development Plan (ADP) is approved by the Council and Board and sets out key corporate objectives, alongside an Annual Operating Budget.

-Progress against the Corporate, Annual Development and all other plans is reviewed regularly with Board meetings six times per year, and quarterly meetings with a number of strategic and management committees within CDC (see pages 6 to 15).
+Progress against the Corporate, Annual Development and all other plans is reviewed regularly with Board meetings six times per year and quarterly meetings with a number of strategic and management committees within CDC (see pages 7 to 16).